Popular TV Shows Ending For Good in 2018

 5. The Americans

-FX’s Russian spy drama will also come to a close next year.
+FX’s Russian spy drama also comes to a close this year.
 The show’s sixth and final season will only run for 10 episodes, as opposed to the previous 13-episode seasons.

 Though the season will be shortened, showrunners Joe Weisberg and Joel Fields promise it will be “action-packed and emotion-packed.”

 “There are a lot of pieces hanging out there, a lot of stories …” Weisberg said, per The Hollywood Reporter.
 “There’s going to be a lot happening both in the story world and the emotional world.”